Novak Djokovic splits with coach Boris Becker

 Story highlights

-- Pair mutually decided to end the collaboration
+- Pair mutually decided to end collaboration

-- Becker joined team Djokovic in December 2013
+- Becker joined coaching team in late 2013

 - Djokovic didn't name a replacement